autonomyresearchkit/ark_configurator/README.md

 <h3>Determining your variables</h3>
 <h3>Configuring the ARK via YAML</h3>
+Take a template .yaml file from the templates/example.yaml file.
+Use the above instructions (Determining your variables) to find proper values to fill in.
+Some of them are straight forward, and others will require using the documentation provided in this README.md to configure your robot.

 <h3>Sharing your robot
 configuration</h3> <p>To make your robot configuration available for other users, add your YAML file to the ark-v1.0-configurations directory and make a pull request to the http://github.com/autonomyresearchkit/ark_robot_configurations repository